Channers8432/LeavingCertCompSciProject2026/README.md

 My submission for the 2026 Leaving Certificate Computer Science coursework.

-The project focuses on forest disasters, with a particular emphasis on wildfires.
+The project focuses on predicting wildfire behaviour given a set of user-set conditions.

 It follows the structure required for 2026, with a few minor differences:
 * The project brief is included